Today’s article hosts creatinine, a chemical substance discussed a lot and confused a lot.

 The Normal Creatinine Levels: Which they are and the Way to Find them

 The kidneys are the organs undertaking to maintain the creatinine circulating in blood (refined & pure) at a normal level.
-Any kidney dysfunction automatically affects the levels of creatinine in organism.
+Any kidney dysfunction automatically affects the levels of creatinine in the organism.

 Creatinine, found as a sufficiently reliable indicator of kidney function, where elevated creatinine means a decreased kidney function or a kidney disease.

 The calculation of creatinine in blood is carried out with a simple blood test.

 This simple routine test can detect abnormally high creatinine levels (which usually indicate a possible kidney problem or even kidney failure).